BrandonStackDev/BoomShockaFps/README.md

  Mac users, sorry...I have no plans to build for Mac for now.
 Maybe even html5 but not Mac.

+In game controls.
+  - WASD to move
+    - mouse to control the view, mouse capture is on
+  - CTRL to crouch/stand up
+  - left mouse click to shoot
+    - head shots are better
+  - ENTER to pause

+In Menu controls,
+ - arrow up and down to select
+ - in options D is toggle difficulty and Y is toggle y-inversion

-My full pipeline for all of the stuff is TrenchBroom for level design (I have a .map parser, courtesy of AI of course, feel free to steal and imrpove, any of this really is fine to copy, modify, etc...), Meshy for asset creation, Blender for animation (and sometimes model creation) and other corrections needed to get glb files correct for raylib, and raylib is the final target framework.
+My full pipeline for all of the stuff is TrenchBroom for level design (I have a .map parser, courtesy of AI of course, feel free to steal and improve, any of this really is fine to copy, modify, etc...
+I dont really know the rules but pretty sure I technically own everything and I am fine with sharing it with others), Meshy for asset creation, Blender for animation (and sometimes model creation) and other corrections needed to get .glb files correct for raylib, and raylib is the final target framework.

 If you are interested in GameDev and want to get into these tools:
  - raylib - raylib.com (https://github.com/raysan5/raylib/wiki)